nima-esmaeelpour/XenoMix/README.md

 # XenoMix
-XenoMix is an R package designed to detect and quantify host (murine) DNA contamination in human patient-derived xenograft (PDX) samples profiled with Illumina Infinium Methylation arrays (EPIC and EPICv2).
+XenoMix is an R package designed to detect and quantify host (murine) DNA contamination in human patient-derived xenograft (PDX) samples profiled with Illumina Infinium Methylation arrays (450k, EPIC and EPICv2).

 ## Overview
 A critical challenge in PDX research is the presence of murine-derived cells from the tumor microenvironment that are co-harvested with the human tumor fraction.
 XenoMix provides a robust *in silico* solution to estimate this contamination directly from raw methylation data without requiring additional laboratory work.